 Sustainability is defined as fostering the long-term maintenance of well-being, while respecting the balance of environmental, economic, social, and cultural aspects of any one endeavor.
-In respecting the College's ambition, Ho'ouluwehi narrowed down its scope and focus to four areas: 1) food production, 2) renewable energy, 3) affordable housing/sustainable living, and 4) waste elimination.
-To determine which courses should be awarded the taro leaf logo, five topic areas were used: 1) Economics, 2) Social, cultural, historic, 3) Science and technology, 4) Environmental, and 5) Written, oral, and artistic.
+In respecting the College's ambition, Ho'ouluwehi narrowed down its scope and focus to four areas: 1) food production, 2) renewable energy, 3) affordable housing/sustainable living, and 4) waste elimination, and 5) social/cultural aspects of sustainability.
 Courses with sustainable concepts are listed below.
+Beginning Spring 2017, we will have an "S" (sustainability) designation, so more information will be forthcoming.